yy-tromb/AudioPlayeronWeb/README.md

 An Audio Player

 ## Follow Apache License 2.0 .
-And notice original(this) is very bad lol.
+I don't think anyone will use it lol